 Yu-Hua Tseng, Ph.D.

-Dr. Tseng is an Assistant Investigator in the Section on Integrative Physiology and Metabolism at Joslin as well as an Assistant Professor of Medicine at Harvard Medical School.
-She received her doctorate in Developmental Biology and Cellular and Molecular Biology from the University of Wisconsin at Madison and completed postdoctoral training in the Section on Cellular and Molecular Physiology at Joslin under C. Ronald Kahn, M.D.
-Dr. Tseng was a recipient of the Individual National Research Service Award from the National Institutes of Health and was a 2005 Eleanor and Miles Shore Scholar in Medicine at Harvard Medical School.
+Dr. Tseng is an Assistant Professor of Medicine in Harvard Medical School and a Principal Investigator in the Section on Integrative Physiology and Metabolism at Joslin Diabetes Center.
+She received her doctorate in Developmental Biology and Cellular and Molecular Biology from the University of Wisconsin-Madison under the supervision of Dr. Linda Schuler.
+She completed postdoctoral training in the laboratory of Dr. C. Ronald Kahn at Joslin Diabetes Center, Harvard Medical School.
+Dr. Tseng was a recipient of the Individual National Research Service Award from the National Institute of Health and was an Eleanor and Miles Shore Scholar in Medicine at Harvard Medical School.